ce-store/ce-store/README.md

 [![Deploy to IBM Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ce-store/ce-store)

 An easy way to get started with Controlled English is through IBM Bluemix.
-You can [sign up to Bluemix for free](https://console.bluemix.net/), and once you've got an account, clicking the button below will automatically deploy a Cloud-hosted instance of your very own CE Store.
+You can [sign up to Bluemix for free](https://console.bluemix.net/), and once you've got an account, clicking the button above will automatically deploy a Cloud-hosted instance of your very own CE Store.

 ## Installation and Setup - Run CE on your own machine